 Guan Yin, the Goddess of Mercy, is honoured in the Water and Moon Temple, one of Malaysia’s oldest temples and a massive statue of her that has been sculpted can be found here.
 The temple was established around four hundred years ago after the Chinese Hakka settled in this town.
 A fascinating fact about the Chinese Hakka settlers is that they were first renowned for their gold mining operations, but once the gold deposits were gone, they were forced to shift to agriculture as a source of income.

 Gua Musang Lake Garden or Ketitir Lake Garden is located beside Gua Musang District Police Headquarters.
 The lake was once a site of mining activities.
-This beautiful spot is one of the perfect Gua Musang attractions for those who love taking pictures as it is surrounded by lush greenery and the beauty of the lake.
+This beautiful spot is one of the perfect attractions in Gua Musang for those who love taking pictures as it is surrounded by lush greenery and the beauty of the lake.
 The lake garden offers recreational activities like jogging, walking and exercising.

 If you’ve ever wondered why a train station has become a tourist attraction, here’s your answer.
 The railway is distinguished by the natural splendour that surrounds it.
 Gua Musang Railway Station is situated at the foot of the hill, which is a desolate slope of rocks with deceiving stone stairs that rise to 105 metres.